section-engineering-education/engineering-education/content/articles/creating-dashboards-in-react-using-react-dashboards/index.md

 ### Conclusion
 In this tutorial, we learned how to clone the React Dashboard template from [Flatologic](https://flatlogic.com/) and launch it locally.
 This allowed us to have a user-friendly dashboard up and running quickly.

 Then, we created a MySQL database with a table and some fields and connected it to our new application.
 Thanks to this pre-built dashboard, developers around the world can quickly build a React application.

-Starting a project from scratch can be time consuming.
-These templates come with all the functionalities needed to get started.
+Starting a project from scratch can be time consuming but these templates come with all the functionalities needed to get started and will have you save time and effort.

 Happy coding!